 Class-conditional drift means that the content within a particular class changes.
 For example, a hacker may use a set of fake (stolen or artificial) mugshots to create fake profiles on a social platform.
 Let’s say an AI is trained to recognize these fake mugshots and deny profiles that are likely to be fake.
 Class-conditional drift in this case means that the hacker changes the set of fake mugshots they use.
 They are still of the type “fake mugshots,” and the hacker is still creating the same amount of spam profiles, but the type of fake mugshots has changed.

 Class-balance drift means that one class becomes more common relative to how common it was during training.
 In the fake profile example, it means that the hacker increases or decreases the amount of fake profile creation attempts, thus changing the proportions of real and fake data, without changing how the fake mugshots are created.

 In this post, we take a closer look at class-balance drift and discuss why content moderators should be worried about it.
-Before we get into that, let’s quickly review how AI-assisted content moderation normally works.

 Below is some simulated data showing what this may look like.
 The blue bars represent emails that actually are Spam; the orange are emails that are OK.
 The figure, then, shows a histogram of the probability of being spam, as estimated by your model.

 As is (very often) the case with machine learning, the bars overlap.
 This means that there is no way to get this 100% right.
 Inevitably, you will have both false positives: innocuous emails flagged as spam; and false negatives: spam emails that are not flagged as spam.